projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

    resources by using a common subset CLOS.
 This is done in order to minimize misconfiguration errors.

-Tuning RDT resources in HV debug shell
+Tuning RDT Resources in HV Debug Shell
 **************************************
 This section explains how to configure the RDT resources from the HV debug shell.